Severance Pay and Labor Settlement in Colombia: How They Are Calculated and How to Claim Them

 ❓ Do I have to pay taxes on the settlement?

-❓ Can self-employed people have severance?
+❓ Can independent workers have severance?

 ❓ How do I simulate my settlement before resigning?

-Most severance funds (Porvenir, Protección, Colfondos) have simulators in their app or website.
+Most severance funds (Porvenir, Protección, Colfondos) have simulators on their app or website.
 You can also use a spreadsheet with the formulas in this guide.
 Ask Human Resources for your exact start date and salary history so the numbers are accurate.

 Do you have questions about your settlement?